ezraroi/Human-AI-Collab/output/manuscript_sections.md

 The second document explains that Reflective Prompting is a methodological loop designed to counter all three failure points:
 ### a.
 Philosophical / Ontological Tensions
 Reflective prompting:
-- Reduces defensive compliance by forcing verification, not acceptance—supporting conditions where a Winnicottian False Self facade is less likely to dominate (On Identity Stakes).
+- Reduces defensive compliance by forcing verification, not acceptance—supporting conditions where a Winnicottian False Self facade is less likely to dominate **when the work carries Identity Stakes**.
 - Counters the False True Self by demanding the user check whether the insight matches lived experience.
 - Prevents the Transmissive Self by requiring the user to express their own idiom, intuition, and internal logic before consulting the model.